AaronHoUW/AutoBattleFEH/README.md

 # AutoBattleFEH
 Welcome to AutoBattleFEH!
-This is python program that can play battles in the Mobile Game, Fire Emblem Heroes
+This is python program that can play battles in the Mobile Game, Fire Emblem Heroes.
+This is a passion/personal project that's being built overtime.